xbeat/Machine-Learning/README.md

 ## Introduction to Flask-SQLAlchemy

 Introduction to Flask-SQLAlchemy Flask-SQLAlchemy is an extension for Flask that adds support for SQLAlchemy, a Python SQL toolkit and Object-Relational Mapper (ORM).
 It simplifies the process of working with databases in Flask applications.

+## Maintaining Consistency in Distributed Systems

+Understanding Distributed Consensus

+Distributed consensus ensures all nodes in a system agree on shared state despite failures.
+Consensus protocols like Raft and Paxos provide formal guarantees for agreement, validity, and termination through leader election and log replication mechanisms.

 ## Dynamic Code Flexibility with importlib and getattr